stonefl/stonefl.github.io/_drafts/2021-05-19-train-register-and-deploy-ml-models-to-azure-kubernetes-cluster.md

   - Azure ML Workspace
 ---

-This notebook describes the steps you can follow to train a Machine Learning model and deploy the trained model as web service on a Azure Kubernetes Service (AKS) cluster in Azure ML Workspace.
-AKS is a good choice for the high-scal production deployments.
+Auzre Machine Learing Workspace provides a centralized platform to work with all aspects of Machine Learning, from creating and training ML models to publishing the models to services.
+This post describes the steps you can follow to train a ML model and deploy the trained model as web service on a Azure Kubernetes Service (AKS) cluster in Azure ML Workspace.

 ## 1. Prerequisites